-The IPE competencies covered in this toolkit are designed by the Interprofessional Education Collaborative (IPEC).
-They fall into four domains: Values/Ethics for Interprofesional Practice, Roles/Responsibilities, Interprofessional Communication, and Teams and Teamwork.
+The IPE competencies used in this toolkit were developed by the Interprofessional Education Collaborative (IPEC).
+The IPEC Core Competencies for Interprofessional Practice consist of four competency domains: Values/Ethics for Interprofesional Practice, Roles/Responsibilities, Interprofessional Communication, and Teams and Teamwork.
 Learn more about IPEC at https://ipecollaborative.org.

 1. Interactive Teaching Methods